An Interview with Don Oehlecker

-In your own words, what is forensic science?
+In your own words, what is this highly specialized field all about?

-Why did you choose to get a masters degree in forensic science online?
+Why did you choose to get a masters degree online?

-I chose to get a masters in forensic science because I have enjoyed the nearly 20 years of experience I have working in clinical settings such as emergency rooms and trauma and orthopedic centers.
-A masters in forensic science gives me a good foundation for pursuing a PhD.
+I chose to get a masters because I have enjoyed the nearly 20 years of experience I have working in clinical settings such as emergency rooms and trauma and orthopedic centers.
+A masters degree gives me a good foundation for pursuing a PhD.

 I decided to pursue my degree online because University of Florida’s online program actually offered a masters-level degree that focused on teaching students about the different areas of forensics.
 Some of the programs I found focused on teaching students how to testify in court, which is not what I am interested in studying.
 I also like the international character of the faculty and the students.
 I am able to learn from being exposed to many different perspectives.

-What do you find most and least enjoyable about studying forensic science?
+What do you find most and least enjoyable about the program?

-The most enjoyable part of studying forensic science is the overview I get of all the different specializations within the field.
+The most enjoyable part of studying this field is the overview I get of all the different specializations within it.
 I didn’t study forensic science as an undergraduate, so it is nice to have an introduction to topics like forensic etymology and forensic anthropology.

 I don’t have much experience working in science labs, so completing the labs that accompany this degree, especially in toxicology, has been challenging.
 Although I have around 20 years of clinical experience in emergency rooms, trauma and orthopedic centers, doing the labs and toxicology work was like learning another language.

-When you first considered studying forensic science online what were your expectations?
+When you first considered studying it online, what were your expectations?

-What kinds of classes have you taken in your forensic science program?
+What kinds of classes have you taken in your program?